Sgtsamurai92/bug-tracker-qa-workflow/docs/getting-started.md

 ### Can't Edit/Delete Bug
 - Check your role permissions
-- Reporters can only edit their own bugs
+- Reporters can only edit and delete their own bugs
+- Managers can edit and delete any bug
-- Only managers can delete bugs
+- You can only delete bugs if you created them (Reporter) or have manager role

 ### Dashboard Not Loading
 - Refresh the page